dolphindb/Tutorials_EN/standalone_server.md

 dolphindb.exe -localhost:8900:local8900
 ```

 The license file specifies the maximum amount of memory that DolphinDB can use.
-Users can reduce the limit by specifying the configuration parameter -maxMem when starting DolphinDB.
+Users can reduce the limit by specifying the configuration parameter -maxMemSize when starting DolphinDB.

 Linux:
 ```